psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178729917-8bd42d4d-b3e2-45a5-9906-42f72ac50bb6.png)

-*Figure 90: Point plot to show the net meat production in different regions of Nepal.*
+*Figure: Point plot to show the net meat production in different regions of Nepal.*

 The above point plot represents the net meat production according to